madnuttah/unbound-docker/README.md

 - [`/usr/local/unbound/zones.d/`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound/zones.d/) for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.

-**These config files must be named with the suffix .conf - except the unbound.log and your certificate files of course.**
+**The config files in the `conf.d` and `zones.d` folders must be named with the suffix .conf to prevent issues with specific host configurations.**

-The splitted configuration files located in [`unbound/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound) are meant to give you an impression on how to structure the configs.
-Please mind that those files are just examples which also needs to be edited to make them work for your environment.
+The splitted configuration files located in [`unbound/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
+Please mind that those files are **examples** which also needs to be edited and even updated (root.key, root.zone, root.hints in the `iana.d` folder) to make them work for your environment if you intend to use them.
+It might be neccessary to fix permissions and ownership of the files put in the persistent volumes if unbound refuses to start.
+You can access the _running_ image by executing the following command in your shell: `sudo docker exec -ti madnuttah/unbound:latest /bin/sh`.

 Other than that, splitting ain't neccessary as your standard unbound.conf will perfectly do the job.

 ### Folder Structure